Foundations of regular variation on topological spaces: Homogeneous measures

 Equivalently,

 \end{theorem}

 The measure $\sigma$ is called the \emph{spectral measure} of $\mu$.
-Theorem~\ref{spectral-measure} applies if $\sS$ satisfies (B), and then $\sigma$ can be chosen to be a finite measure on $\SS_\modulus$ given at \eqref{eq:sphere}.
-In this form, \eqref{eq:4} on the space $\XX'=\XX\setminus\zero$ also appears in \cite{kul:sol20}, under additional assumptions that $\zero$ is a singleton.
-Note that the spectral measure is not necessarily unique unless its support is a specified transversal in $\XX$, e.g., the transversal $\SS_\modulus$ generated by continuous modulus $\modulus$ (to ensure that $\SS_\modulus$ is a Baire set).
+Theorem~\ref{spectral-measure} applies if $\sS$ satisfies Condition~\hyperref[condB]{(B)}, and then $\sigma$ can be chosen to be a finite measure on $\SS_\modulus$ as given in \eqref{eq:sphere}.
+In this form, \eqref{eq:4} on the space $\XX'=\XX\setminus\zero$ also appears in \cite{kul:sol20}, under the additional assumption that $\zero$ is a singleton.
+Note that the spectral measure is not necessarily unique unless its support is a specified transversal in $\XX$, e.g., the transversal $\SS_\modulus$ generated by a continuous modulus $\modulus$ (which ensures that $\SS_\modulus$ is a Baire set).

-\begin{corollary} Let $\mu\in\Msigma$ be an $\alpha$-homogeneous Baire measure with $\alpha>0$, where an ideal $\sS$ is generated by an at most countable family of continuous moduli.
-Then \eqref{eq:4} holds on the union of sets from $\sS$. \end{corollary} \begin{proof} By Lemma~\ref{lemma:free} the scaling acts free.
-Then, Theorem~\ref{spectral-measure} applies with
+\begin{corollary} Let $\mu\in\Msigma$ be an $\alpha$-homogeneous Baire measure with $\alpha>0$, where the ideal $\sS$ is generated by an at most countable family of continuous moduli.
+Then \eqref{eq:4} holds on the union of all sets in $\sS$. \end{corollary} \begin{proof} By Lemma~\ref{lemma:free} the scaling acts freely.
+Consequently, Theorem~\ref{spectral-measure} applies with

 \end{proof}